DarkXelus/react-native-onesignal/README.md

 ### Check Push Notification and User Subscription Status

-We exposed the getPermissionSubscriptionState API of OneSignal (both Android & iOS).

 *Allows you to check whether notifications are enabled for the app, whether user is subscribed to notifications through OneSignal, and what the user's in-app subscription preference is.
 It also provides access to pushToken and userId*